-Posted by Byron
+Posted about 6 years ago by Byron

 It’s great to be a part of Heroku and to get the welcome from James and team as well as from the various customers, partners, and developers I’ve spoken with over the past few weeks.
 Heroku, the Ruby community at large, and the “cloud” market in general are growing and evolving quickly.
 As you can tell, we have a lot of exciting applications being deployed on our platform and are constantly working to improve and expand our offerings.
 I wanted to use my first blog post with the company to talk specifically about areas where we are going to be super focused over the coming months: